Updated 2nd June 2020

-From a school going student to a corporate professional to an everyday consumer, we’ve all heard the words ‘digital marketing’.
-But do we grasp what the phenomenon is in its full capacity?
-To better understand what the platform of digital marketing is, it is essential to go through the process through which it is carried out.
-In many ways, digital marketing is similar to traditional methods of marketing, following suit when it comes to the core and ultimate aim of the process.
+From students to corporate professionals to everyday consumers, we’ve all heard the words ‘digital marketing’.
+But do we grasp the full meaning of the phrase?
+To better understand what digital marketing is, it's essential to go through the process by which it's carried out.
+In many ways digital marketing is similar to traditional methods of marketing, in terms of ultimate aim of the process.

-Within both, traditional and digital marketing, one of the goals is to develop and build a loyal customer following that is based upon strong consumer-producer relations.
-Hence, both types of marketing and the people involved within them serve as intermediaries to an immense happening, that is of the exchange of goods and services in return of monetary remuneration.
+In both traditional and digital marketing one of the goals is to develop and build a loyal customer following based on strong consumer-producer relations.
+Hence, both types of marketing and the people involved in them serve as intermediaries to the exchange of goods and services in return for monetary remuneration.

 Additionally, both traditional and digital marketing are part of a business’ marketing strategy whereby it aims to develop long-lasting and beneficial relations with existing customers and to widen their customer base by attracting potential buyers.
-In short, marketing, be it of any kind, is used by a business to establish itself in the competitive market so that it can gain financial security.
+In short, marketing of any kind is used by a business to establish itself in the competitive market to achieve financial security.

 "What is it then that makes digital marketing stand out from the rest?
 And how exactly does it work?"

-Digital marketing operates through content creation and the development of a well thought out marketing strategy that entails the mediums that are to be used, the platforms that will be targeted, and the methods through which interested customers can get more information and even make a purchase.
-There are a couple of steps when it comes to making this marketing method a success.
+Digital marketing operates through content creation and the development of a well thought-out marketing strategy that entails the mediums that are to be used, the platforms that will be targeted, and the methods through which interested customers can get more information and even make a purchase.
+There are three steps when it comes to making this marketing method a success.